A7 (mixtape)

 A7 is the debut mixtape of French rapper SCH, released on November 13, 2015 by Braabus Music, Def Jam and Universal.

 The mixtape was called A7 after the motorway linking Lyon to Marseille.
 The mixtape is a reflection of SCH's upbringing in Marseille.
 It was a critical and commercial success, and helped to establish SCH as one of the most promising new rappers in France.

-A7 was certified triple platinum in France, selling more than 500,000 copies.
+A7 was certified diamond in France, selling more than 500,000 copies.